-This textbook was developed by department of General practice - family medicine, Zaporozhye State Medical University for the training of specialists in the educational qualification level "Specialist" qualification "Doctor" in higher educational institutions of III - IV levels of accreditation of Ukraine in the specialties 7.12010001 "General medicine", 7.12010002 "Pediatrics", approved by the order of the Ministry of Health of Ukraine dated 08.07.2010 $\mathbb{N}$ 539 with changes in accordance with the model plan from April 20, 2015 and in accordance with the academic program on discipline "General practice (family medicine)" training of specialists of educational qualification level specialist (approved by the CMC MOH of December 26, 2014).
+This textbook was developed by department of General practice - family medicine and internal diseases, Zaporozhye State Medical University for the training of specialists in the educational qualification level "Specialist" qualification "Doctor" in higher educational institutions of III - IV levels of accreditation of Ukraine in the specialties "General medicine", "Pediatrics", in accordance with the academic program on discipline "General practice (family medicine)" training of specialists of educational qualification level.
 This textbook includes educational material for academic discipline "General practice - family medicine".